x00tex/hackTheBox/Boxes/linux/Retired/devzat/README.md

 # ...[snip]...
 ```

-There are 2 zip file in `/var/bachup` direcotry owned by user "catherine"
+There are 2 zip file in `/var/backup` directory owned by user "catherine"

-unziping both archives and running both directory against `diff` found only 3 file diffrent to each other.
+unzipping both archives and running both directory against `diff` found only 3 file different to each other.
 ```bash
 diff main/allusers.json dev/allusers.json
 diff main/commands.go dev/commands.go